16 Perfect Snacks for People on a Carnivore Diet & Meat Lovers

 If you are looking for some carnivore friends, then I would suggest a Facebook group called World Carnivore Tribe.
 There you can ask questions and see how other people are doing with this crazy way of eating.

-Also, you want some amazing testimonials I would suggest checking out MeatRX.
+Also, if you want some amazing testimonials, I suggest checking out MeatRX.
 There you will find some amazing transformations.

 Disclaimer: I’m not a doctor.
 Consult with and ask your doctor about any diet or medical-related questions.
 No information on this site should be used to diagnose, treat, prevent, or cure any disease or condition.